ehotinger/lightning/README.md

 ## About

 Don't use this repository yet.
-Mind the dust.
+This is mostly a playground for experimentation.
+Mind the dust and watch out for falling objects.

 ## Bazil